Currently no job offers available.

-As a joint project between the CAMMP locations in Aachen at the RWTH and the KIT in Karlsruhe the CAMMP day workshops are now also available as Online CAMMP days.
+As a joint project between the CAMMP locations in Aachen at the RWTH and the KIT in Karlsruhe, the CAMMP day workshops can now also be carried out as online CAMMP days.

-These can be held on site at school or in self-study by the students.
+These can be carried out on site at school or in self-study by the students.
 We also offer online CAMMP days for classes or courses via a conference tool.

-Further information and a contact form for providing access data can be found on the cross-location website of the CAMMP project.
+Further information and a contact form for providing access data can be found on the CAMMP project website for all locations.

 CAMMP in Mexico

-First of all, an introduction to the idea and goals of CAMMP and KOMMS was given to the local scientific assistants.
-With the beginning of the new week we started a series of successful one-day workshops and a modeling week with their support.
+First of all, an introduction to the idea and aims of CAMMP and KOMMS was given to the scientific staff helping out on site.
+With their support, we started a series of successful one-day workshops and a modeling week at the beginning of the new week.

-The approx. 160 students were consistently motivated, enthusiastic and interested.
-They also learned a lot of interesting facts from these new experiences and were able to improve their modeling skills.
-We, too, gained many instructive and exciting experiences while working with students from another culture.
+The approximately 160 students were consistently motivated, enthusiastic and interested.
+They also took away a lot of valuable knowledge from these new experiences and were able to expand their modeling skills.
+We also gained many instructive and exciting experiences while working with pupils from a different culture.

 A big thank you goes to the organizer Luis Ramon Siero Gonzalez (UABC) and Professor Martin Frank (SCC).
 It was a successful and very eventful time for us.

-Our young people are also successfully researching in the Baden-Württemberg state competition!
+Our young people were also successful in the Baden-Württemberg state competition for research!

-On February 26 and 27, two teams of students from the project Simulierte Welten at Jugend forscht answered questions from the jury and an interested public and presented the results of their intensive research work.
-The student teams had got to know the research topics at the CAMMP week in Voeren, Belgium, and returned to the schools enthusiastically after a week of hard work.
-"One has the feeling to do something meaningful with one's knowledge", Nils Rauscher described his commitment, which he continued together with Moritz Müller, as well as Boyu Wu and Christian Beitzinger in the scholarship of the project Simulierte Welten supervised by Maren Hattebuhr.
+On February 26 and 27, 2019, two student teams from the Simulated Worlds project answered questions from the jury and an interested audience at Jugendforscht1 and presented the results of their intensive research work.
+The student teams had learned about the research topics at the CAMMP week in Voeren, Belgium, and returned to their schools enthusiastic after a week of strenuous work.
+"You have the feeling that you're doing something useful with your knowledge," said Nils Rauscher, describing his commitment, which he continued together with Moritz Müller, Boyu Wu and Christian Beitzinger in the Simulated Worlds project grant supervised by Maren Hattebuhr.
 Their creative ideas were praised and rewarded at Jugend forscht.
 In total, almost 100 students competed in seven different categories.

 Design suitable for casting

-For a long time now, a wide variety of products have been manufactured by casting.
-Liquid metal is poured into a mould and cooled down.
-Particularly in the case of moulds with large differences in wall thickness, cavities can arise which have a negative effect on the stability of the cast.
-In order to be able to detect such weak points automatically, Boyu Wu and Christian Beitzinger developed a process that shows the designer where the mould needs to be reworked before casting.
-For testing, the students received data of casting moulds from the company Magma in Aachen as well as a reference time, which Magma's currently used software needs for evaluation.
-The two students submitted their work in the category mathematics/computer science.
-Boyu and Christian were awarded first prize, donated by the Fraunhofer-Gesellschaft, and are now allowed to participate in the Baden-Württemberg Youth Research State Competition.
+A wide variety of products have been manufactured by casting for a long time.
+Liquid metal is poured into a mold and cooled.
+Particularly in molds with large differences in wall thickness, cavities can occur that negatively affect the stability of the casting.
+In order to automatically detect such weak points, Boyu Wu and Christian Beitzinger developed a process that shows the designer where the mold needs to be reworked before casting.
+For testing purposes, the students received data on casting molds from the company Magma in Aachen as well as a reference time that the software currently used by Magma requires for evaluation.
+The two students submitted their work in the mathematics/computer science category.
+Boyu and Christian were awarded first prize, donated by the Fraunhofer-Gesellschaft, and can now take part in the Baden-Württemberg state youth research competition.
 "Their idea is mathematically very clever.
-The project is practical and saves a lot of work when experimenting," said Professor Seiler, a member of the jury, praising the two students.
+The project is practical and saves a lot of work when experimenting," said the jury member Professor Seiler, praising the two students.
 We congratulate them on their victory and wish them every success in the next selection round.

 Optimal loading strategy

 Internet shopping is widespread.
 In Germany alone, 68% of private customers shop online.
-But also companies that are active in the wholesale and sanitary trade order products from wholesalers, who in turn commission forwarding agents to deliver the goods.
-To make delivery as efficient as possible, transport routes are optimised and individual customer orders are combined into tours.
+But companies operating in the wholesale and sanitary trade also order products from wholesalers, who in turn commission forwarding agents to deliver the goods.
+To make deliveries as efficient as possible, transport routes are optimized and individual customer orders are combined into tours.
 But do the goods even fit on a truck?
-Here, "fit" means not only that the products must not exceed the maximum permissible volume and weight, but also that they can be unloaded in the specified delivery sequence without having to move other goods to be delivered later.
-This problem is made more difficult by the fact that the products may not be stacked on top of each other at will.
-Until now, the trucks have simply been loaded in the opposite delivery sequence.
-It is not unusual to find that several vehicles are needed for the tours.
-Moritz Müller and Nils Rauscher came to the conclusion that this can be optimised.
-They wrote a program into which the data of the tours can be read and within a few seconds it is output whether the tour is possible and how the truck should be loaded in the best possible way.
+By "fit" we mean not only that the products must not exceed the maximum permitted volume and weight, but also that they can be unloaded in the specified delivery sequence without having to move other goods to be delivered later.
+This problem is made more difficult by the fact that the products cannot be stacked on top of each other in any order.
+Up to now, trucks have simply been loaded in the opposite delivery sequence.
+It is not uncommon to find that several vehicles are needed for the tours.
+Moritz Müller and Nils Rauscher came to the conclusion that this could be optimized.
+They wrote a program into which the tour data can be read and within a few seconds it is output whether this tour is possible and how the truck should be loaded in the best possible way.
 The efficiency was tested on the basis of real data provided by the company INFORM from Aachen.
-The two students convinced the jury with their creative approach and implementation.
-"This is a very important project, which can go straight into application," amazed a guest who got to know the two young researchers on the public day.
-For their work, Moritz and Nils were honoured with the 2nd prize in the field of the working world and were thus the best team in their field.
-The prize was donated by the Federal Ministry of Labour and Social Affairs.
+The two students impressed with their creative approach and implementation.
+"This is a very important project that can go straight into application!" said a guest who met the two young researchers at the public day.
+Moritz and Nils were awarded 2nd prize for their work in the field of the world of work, making them the best team in their field.
+The prize was donated by the Federal Ministry of Labor and Social Affairs.
 We congratulate them warmly!

-Contact to the supervision of "Jugend forscht" projects: Maren Hattebuhr
+Contact for the supervision of "Jugend forscht" projects: Maren Hattebuhr

 Authors: Maren Hattebuhr, Marco Berghoff